azfaray/chipathon_chipabros/README.md

 ## 9. Charlib Characterization

-Cell characterization is performed using **Charlib** to extract timing, power, and functional parameters for each standard cell.
+Cell characterization is performed using **Charlib** to extract timing and functional parameters for each standard cell.
 The process generates delay plots (rise/fall vs. input slew and output load) and Liberty (`.lib`) files for use in synthesis, place-and-route, and static timing analysis flows.